marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

     my_memcpy (void *dest, const void *src, size_t len) __attribute__((nonnull (1, 2)));

+  informs the compiler that, in calls to ``my_memcpy``, arguments :samp:`{dest}` and :samp:`{src}` must be non-null.

+  The attribute has an effect both on functions calls and function definitions.

+  For function calls:

-  causes the compiler to check that, in calls to ``my_memcpy``, arguments :samp:`{dest}` and :samp:`{src}` are non-null.
-If the compiler determines that a null pointer is passed in an argument slot marked as non-null, and the :option:`-Wnonnull` option is enabled, a warning is issued.
+  * If the compiler determines that a null pointer is passed in an argument slot marked as non-null, and the :option:`-Wnonnull` option is enabled, a warning is issued.
     See :ref:`warning-options`.

-Unless disabled by the :option:`-fno-delete-null-pointer-checks` option the compiler may also perform optimizations based on the knowledge that certain function arguments cannot be null.
-In addition, the :option:`-fisolate-erroneous-paths-attribute` option can be specified to have GCC transform calls with null arguments to non-null functions into traps.
+  * The :option:`-fisolate-erroneous-paths-attribute` option can be
+    specified to have GCC transform calls with null arguments to non-null functions into traps.
 See :ref:`optimize-options`.

+  * The compiler may also perform optimizations based on the knowledge that certain function arguments cannot be null.
+These optimizations can be disabled by the :option:`-fno-delete-null-pointer-checks` option.
+See :ref:`optimize-options`.

+  For function definitions:

+  * If the compiler determines that a function parameter that is marked with nonnull is compared with null, and :option:`-Wnonnull-compare` option is enabled, a warning is issued.
+    See :ref:`warning-options`.

+  * The compiler may also perform optimizations based on the knowledge that ``nonnul`` parameters cannot be null.
+This can currently not be disabled other than by removing the nonnull attribute.

   If no :samp:`{arg-index}` is given to the ``nonnull`` attribute, all pointer arguments are marked as non-null.
 To illustrate, the